Frequently Asked Questions about School Improvement Councils

 How many SICs members are there in South Carolina?

-As of January 2018, there are approximately 13,000 individuals serving as SIC members on more than 1,100 School Improvement Councils throughout South Carolina.
+As of January 2021, there were approximately 12,000 individuals serving as SIC members on more than 1,100 School Improvement Councils throughout South Carolina.

 What do SICs do?